DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

 A number of elements can support group work to be effective.
 These include:

 - Familiarity with routines
-- Pupils’ prior knowledge in relation to the task
+- Pupils' prior knowledge in relation to the task
 - How pupils are grouped
 - Group goals, in which the group works together towards a shared goal, reward or recognition
 - Individual accountability, in which the success of the group depends on the individual learning of each group member